tibetan-nlp/annodoc/index.md

 > Preferring content words as heads maximizes parallelism between languages because content words vary less than function words between languages.
 In particular, one commonly finds the same grammatical relation being expressed by morphology in some languages or constructions and by function words in other languages or constructions, while some languages may not mark the information at all (such as not marking tense or definiteness).

 This advantage would also be evident when investigating a single language from a diachronic perspective.
-Since our project examines predicate-argument structure in Old, Classical, and Modern Tibetan, a period spanning over one century, there are likely to be changes in argument and predicate marking over time.
+LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan, a period spanning over one century, and there are likely to be changes in argument and predicate marking over time.
-For example, a particular predicate might mark its agent with one case marker at one stage, and another at another stage.
-Viewing predicate-argument annotation
-as a relation between content words allows us to both abstract over such differences and to describe them in a systematic way.
+A particular predicate might mark its agent with one case marker at one stage, and another at another stage.
+Viewing predicate-argument annotation as a relation between content words allows us to both abstract over such differences and to describe them in a systematic way.